AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-query-errors.md

 ## `Unknown community`

 Query sources of `Unknown Community` indicate that you have insufficient permissions to access the community or that has been deleted.
 You must be a member of the community to access its data.
 Additionally, you cannot edit the query for the community until you are member of the community.
 Request that a community administrator add you to the community.
-For more information, see <xref:community-manage-users>.

 **Unknown community chip**

 ![unknown](_images/unknown-community.png)

+**Note:** Community Administrators or Community Members with read access only do not see `Unknown Community`.
+Instead they see the community name.
+Community Administrators can then use the visible community name to add users to the community.
+For more information on adding a user to the community, see <xref:community-manage-users>.

 ## `No included fields`